ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 **Roadmap / Next Steps:** <p/>

+- fix bug when clock on screen, after stop it does not go away

-- Add Buttons to trigger dmxshow together with videoplayer sync
+- Add Buttons to trigger dmxshow together with videoplayer sync (already works with osc/scheduler)

 - Better softedge solution, maybe within mapper
 - Mapper softedge, better circular (searching for oxf coders)